 How to Start Potty Training

 There are two types of potty seats.
 You can get the ones for the floor that you will manually have to empty, or the toddler seat that can go right on top of your toilet seat.
 For the latter you will need to get a step stool for your child.
 Make sure your child can comfortably reach the potty.
 I recommend getting a potty for every bathroom in the house (and a seat for the on-the-go when you are out as well).
+Find seat suggestions here, (as well as tips for potty training twins).

 Start speaking with terms for using the toilet.
 This will help your child understand, and also start using words, to use the potty.
 Show your child where to dump the contents of the diaper so she can learn about the toilet and its purpose and how to flush.
 Teach him to wash his hands after he goes as well.